SwedishNational7TMRI/7T_BIDS_organiser/README.md

 # 7T BIDS organiser
 Bash and python scripts to convert DICOM data from the 7T into [BIDS-organised](https://bids.neuroimaging.io/) NIfTI data.

-The BIDS specification is preferably browsed [online](https://bids-specification.readthedocs.io/en/stable/).
+The BIDS specification/standard is preferably browsed [online](https://bids-specification.readthedocs.io/en/stable/).
 A BIDS-organised `/studydir` for a neuroimaging study can look like
 ```sh
 /studydir
     ├── code